Title - Visiting the Serre Battlefield

 Above: The memorial to the Accrington Pals in Sheffield Memorial Park.
 Click to enlarge

-A path leads downhill through the remnants of trenches and shell holes in the park to reach Railway Hollow Cemetery, where there are 15 identified graves of Accrington Pals.
-It is also worth following the line of the trench north from the swing gate to see the concrete cross erected to the memory of Albert Bull who was killed with the Sheffield City Battalion on 1st July 1916 and whose body was found close to this spot only in 1928.
+A path leads downhill through the remnants of trenches and shell holes in the Park to reach Railway Hollow Cemetery, where there are fifteen identified graves of Accrington Pals.
+The third and fourth waves of the Accrington Pals and the Sheffield City Battalion had to advance down the exposed slopes behind the cemetery before even reaching the British front line.
+Close to the north-east edge of the Park, there is a concrete cross erected to the memory of Albert Bull who was killed with the City Battalion on 1st July 1916 and whose body was found close to this spot only in 1928.

 Click to enlarge Click to enlarge